 Figure 5.
 Magnetic mineralogy of Sierra Nevada specimens. (top) Low temperature (MS vs T) measured on a KLY-3s Kappabridge at Lehigh University.
 Data in red and paramagnetic modeling in green indicating the proportion of the magnetic susceptibility carried by paramagnetic grains.
 Results from all measurements indicate that the magnetic susceptibility of the Spanish samples varies from being dominated by paramagnetic to ferromagnetic mineral grains.
-The kinematic interpretation is the same in all cases. (bottom) High temperature (MS vs T) measurements showing heating from room temperature (20°C) to 700°C and subsequent cooling back to room temperature.
+Irrespective of whether the greatest magnetic lineation, k_1 , is controlled by grain shape of crystallography, the kinematic interpretation is the same. (bottom) High temperature (MS vs T) measurements showing heating from room temperature (20°C) to 700°C and subsequent cooling back to room temperature.
 All four plots show evidence of the ferromagnetic mineral magnetite (Curie Temperature of 580°C).
 A lower temperature phase is indicated in site 3, possibly maghemite.
 Site 6 shows the formation of additional magnetite during heating because of the much stronger susceptibility upon cooling.
 Heating curves are in red and cooling curves in blue.

 Figure 6. (a) Plot of mean susceptibility (K_m) with respect to ellipsoid shape, (T) for Sierra Nevada samples.
-Oblate shapes are positive T whereas prolate shapes are negative T. The specimens are color coded by site and consistent with Fig. 3.
+Oblate shapes are positive T whereas prolate shapes are negative T. Most of the specimens have oblate AMS ellipsoid shapes.
+The specimens are color coded by site and consistent with Fig. 3.
 The lack of correlation between ellipsoid shape and susceptibility strengthen the conclusions based on the site comparisons we present here. (b) Jelinek diagram of Sierra Nevada specimens colored by site and consistent with Fig. 3 colors.
 All AMS measurement have a low anisotropy (less than 12% Pj,) and nearly all specimens are oblate (T>0).
-T and Pj are calculated as follows: if n1=ln(t1), n2=ln(t2), n3=ln(t3),where t1, t2, and t3 are the eigenvalues, then T=(2n2-n1-n3)/(n1-n3) and P'=exp(sqrt(2[(n1-nmean)2 + (n2-nmean)2 + (n3-nmean)2]) and nmean=(n1+n2+n3)/3 (Jelinek, 1981).
+T and Pj are calculated as follows: if n1=ln(t1), n2=ln(t2), n3=ln(t3),where t1, t2, and t3 are the eigenvalues, then T=(2n2-n1-n3)/(n1-n3) and $P'=\exp(sqrt(2[(n1-nmean)2 + (n2-nmean)2 + (n3-nmean)2]))$ and nmean=(n1+n2+n3)/3 (Jelinek, 1981).